epfl-ada/ada-welovepandas-webpage/Time evolution.md

 Look at the shape of the time series!
 It looks periodical!

 This gives an insight for the seasonality of this magical drink.
-Even though it is more noticable for North Americans, ABV has peaks every start of a new year and a low peak each summer, on both continents.
+Even though it is more noticeable for North Americans, ABV has peaks every start of a new year and a low peak each summer, on both continents.

 What about the styles?
 Do beer styles also have this characteristic?